DoubleML/doubleml-for-py/doc/guide/scores.rst

     \partial_{\eta} \mathbb{E}[ \psi(W; \theta_0, \eta)] \bigg|_{\eta=\eta_0} = 0.

-The object-oriented (OOP) implementation of ``DoubleMLPLR``,
+An integral component for the object-oriented (OOP) implementation of ``DoubleMLPLR``,
 ``DoubleMLPLIV``,
 ``DoubleMLIRM``,
 and ``DoubleMLIIVM``
-uses the linearity of the score function in the parameter :math:`theta`
+is the linearity of the score function in the parameter :math:`\theta`

 .. math::